tyconsulting/TerraformEnterprise-PS/docs/Add-TFEContent.md

 ```

 ### -ContentPath

-Enter path to the file or folder to be uploaded.
+The path to the file or folder to be uploaded.

 ```yaml
 Type: FileInfo